OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 - On a separate virtual machine or hardware appliance.
 - In the cloud in front of the back end server.

 Because a WAF blocks malicious requests, it can be detected by adding common attack strings to parameters and observing whether or not they are blocked.
 For example, try adding a parameter called `foo` with a value such as `' UNION SELECT 1` or `><script>alert(1)</script>`.
 If these requests are blocked then it suggests that there may be a WAF in place.
 Additionally, the contents of the block pages may provide information about the specific technology that is in use.
+Finally, some WAFs may add cookies or HTTP headers to responses that can reveal their presence.

 If the WAF is cloud-based WAF is in use, then it may be possible to bypass it by directly accessing the back end server, using the same methods discussed in the [Content Delivery Network](#content-delivery-network-cdn) section.